MicrosoftDocs/power-automate-docs/articles/environments-overview-admin.md

 ## Limitations

 Although, environments provide many benefits, they also introduce new limitations.
 The fact that environments are an isolation boundary means that you can never have resources that reference other resources *across* environments.
-For example, it's impossible to create a Custom API in one environment and create a flow that uses both that Custom API and a gateway in a different environment.
+For example, it's impossible to create a Custom connector in one environment and create a flow that uses both that Custom connector and a gateway in a different environment.

 Thus, it is important that environments are only created when necessary.
 Creating too many environments will make it very difficult for users across your organization to share resources.